15 Sep What is ADHD: Everything You Need To Know

 ● However, based on such studies and inclinations, the Diagnostic and Statistical Manual of Mental Disorders (DSM), in its second edition, included a disorder called ‘Hyperkinetic Reaction of Childhood’, posing symptoms like short attention span, distractibility, and hyperactivity.

 The late 1900s: Its name changed to ADHD and established more developments

-● In 1980, the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychological Association revised its name to attention deficit disorder (ADD) based on experts’ opinion that elaborates – ADD can either be with or without hyperactivity.
+● In 1980, the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychological Association, revised its name to attention deficit disorder (ADD) based on experts’ opinion, elaborating that ADD can either be with or without hyperactivity.

 ● In 1987, the American Psychological Association changed the name to ADHD with the revised publication of the DSM-III.
 The publication now includes a list of hyperactivity, impulsivity, and inattention symptoms.